 Just as we humans are only human to mosquito, similarly to us also mosquito is only mosquito.
 Just like mosquitoes do not know that we humans have divided ourselves according to religion, caste, form, color etc. First of all, many of us do not even know about male mosquito and female mosquito.
 The mosquito that sucks our blood doesn’t actually suck but sucks blood.
 Yes, female mosquitoes do the work of sucking the blood of humans so that they can lay their eggs.

-This year amid the coronavirus pandemic, the theme of World Mosquito Day 2021 is “Reaching the zero-malaria target”.7 hours ago
+This year amid the coronavirus pandemic, the theme of World Mosquito Day 2022 is “Harness innovation to reduce the malaria disease burden and save lives.”.7 hours ago

 Mosquitoes are not only divided into male and female, but they are also divided on the basis of diseases.
 Aedes mosquito is the cause of diseases like Chikungunya, Dengue fever, Filariasis, Lymphatic, Yellow fever, Zika fever, Rift valley fever.
 At the same time, malaria, and lymphatic filariasis, a disease spreading in Africa, are spread by a mosquito called Anopheles.
 Apart from this, Culex mosquitoes spread diseases like Japanese Encephalitis, Lymphatic Filariasis, West Nile Fever.
 Aedes aegypti and Aedes albopictus are slowly expanding.
 It is believed that by the end of this century they will expand in large numbers.